Sterling driven by dollar ahead of new round of Brexit talks | Business

 Sterling driven by dollar ahead of new round of Brexit talks

-Sterling edged up against the dollar and euro on Monday, with cable mostly driven by a weaker U.S. currency and euro-sterling stuck above the key 90 level ahead of a new round of Brexit negotiations.
+Sterling edged up against the dollar but fell against the euro on Monday, with cable mostly driven by a weaker U.S. currency and euro-sterling stuck above the key 90 level ahead of a new round of Brexit negotiations.

 "If we continue to have dollar weakness, it will be euro-sterling which demonstrates that vulnerability," she added.
-Against the dollar, the pound was at $1.3101 by 1056 GMT, up 0.1% since the previous session's New York close.
-The dollar was a touch weaker after the United States and China postponed their review of the Phase One trade deal.
+Against the dollar, the pound was at $1.3092 by 1509 GMT, up 0.1% since the previous session's New York close.
+The dollar was at its weakest in 10 days.

-Euro-sterling was at 90.49 pence per euro, little changed on the day.
+Euro-sterling was at 90.58 pence per euro, up 0.1% on the day.
 Having rallied in July, the pound has been more range-bound in August.
 Euro-sterling has spent most of the last two months above the key 90 pence per euro level.

 Speculators' net bearish position on the pound got smaller in the week to Aug.
 11, according to weekly CFTC futures data released on Friday.
 The speculative short position on the pound is the smallest in four months.
 But Foley said this masked a more bearish outlook for sterling, as the data reflects anticipated dollar weakness.

-The Bank of England's chief economist, Andy Haldane, wrote in an article in the Daily Mail on Saturday that the UK's economy is on course for a rapid recovery from the coronavirus crisis due to strong consumer spending.
+The Bank of England's chief economist, Andy Haldane, wrote in an article in the Daily Mail on Saturday that Britain's economy is on course for a rapid recovery from the coronavirus crisis due to strong consumer spending.

 ALSO READ